 - REGENERATE … as you come down to earth, surrounded by these mountains and their 1000 year-old stone-built terraces and waterways, on a site committed to regeneration, featuring countless examples of sustainable living strategies and techniques but which, far beyond that, is a living, breathing, intelligent living system which will hold you in its quiet, gentle, but uncompromising embrace and perform its human-whispering magic on your being.

 We are continually evaluating our courses to look at where we can improve them.
-As we’re taking a break in 2023 (for family and other commitments) we’ll be using the opportunity to take a good look at the PDC as well and will be back in 2024 with new developments.
+As we’re taking a break in 2023 and 2024 (to complete building projects and fire recovery, and for family and other commitments) we’ll be using the opportunity to take a good look at the PDC as well and will be back in 2025 with new developments.

 This course requires no prior knowledge or experience in any of the areas it covers.
 It is an introductory course in biomimicry and circular systems design.

 Our Permaculture Design Certificate courses are accredited through the Permaculture Association UK.
 On successful completion, students will receive certification which offers the possibility of a career progression in permaculture, whether to practice as a designer or to embark on a teaching career through the next phase of study which is the Diploma in Applied Permaculture Design.

 Registration is limited to a maximum of 12 students.
 This small class size ensures more individual attention for each student, a more intimate group dynamic and a more comfortable classroom experience.

 The particular challenges of this steep mountainside location mean the course is unsuitable for people with any mobility issues and we don’t recommend you apply.